a-n-rose/a-n-rose.github.io/_posts/2018-07-31-kita-heat-code.md

 date: 2018-07-31
 ---

 I thought I was a desert person, someone who could handle heat.
-Due to my everpresent sulkiness since the daily temperatures began hovering around 35 degrees, I am facing an identity crisis.
+Due to my everpresent sulkiness since the Berlin daily temperatures began hovering around 35 degrees (95d Fahrenheit), I am facing an identity crisis.
+I thought I was tougher than this.
 Another item on the 'self-improvement list': Be less sensitive to heat.
 I grew up in the desert for heaven's sake.
 What was all my suffering through cracking and bleeding skin for?
 Perhaps the dryness distracted me from the heat...

 Nonetheless, I hate repeating goals I thought I'd accomplished.